dotnet/training-tutorials/content/asp.net/getting-started/files.md

 }
 ```

-The ``app.Run`` method configures middleware, which you'll learn more about in the next lesson.
+The ``app.Run`` method configures *middleware*, which you'll learn more about in the next lesson.
 In addition to configuring your app's request pipeline, the ``Configure`` method is also used to (surprise!) configure other aspects of the app.
 It's here that you'll add support for diagnostics, logging, error handling, routing, and frameworks like MVC.
 These packages often have helper methods that follow a naming pattern of ``Use[Package]``, which is used to configure them within the ``Configure`` method.
 For example, configuring MVC is done with the ``app.UseMvc();`` statement.
 You'll see examples of these packages in later lessons in this tutorial.

 ### ConfigureServices